neutron-org/neutron-docs/docs/tutorials/cosmwasm_icq.md

 > **Note:** Neutron SDK is shipped with a lot of helpers to register different Interchain Queries (you can find a full list [here](TODO_LINK)).
 > But if you don't find some particular register query helper in the SDK, you can always implement your own using implementations from SDK as a reference.
+> We encourage you to open pull requests with your query implementations to make Neutron SDK better and better!

 ## 3. Get results from the registered Interchain Queries